AlexTsikhun/test-winstars-internship/README.md

 ### Setup
 Features in the data - class imbalance.

+### In solution an error was made!
+Working in progress

 ![disb](https://user-images.githubusercontent.com/83775762/187706461-04ffb675-6475-48c7-a8ef-60fb7cc71838.png)

 Many photos have duplicates - for better berfomance they can be deleted.
 Data was split with proportion 80/20 (train/validate)